+Term Definition Trace premises (TP) Temporary classification of a premises that contains susceptible animal(s) that tracing indicates may have been exposed to the disease agent, or contains contaminated animal products, wastes or things, and that requires investigation(s).
+Tracing The process of locating animals, persons or other items that may be implicated in the spread of disease, so that appropriate action can be taken.
+Unknown status premises (UP) A premises within a declared area where the current presence of susceptible animals and/or risk products, wastes or things is unknown.
+Vaccination Inoculation of individuals with a vaccine to provide active immunity.
 Vaccine A substance used to stimulate immunity against one or several disease-causing agents to provide protection or to reduce the effects of the disease.
-A vaccine is prepared from the causative agent of a disease, its products, or a synthetic substitute, which is treated to act as an antigen without inducing the disease. - attenuated A vaccine prepared from infective or 'live' microbes that are less pathogenic but retain their ability to induce protective immunity. - inactivated A vaccine prepared from a virus that has been inactivated ('killed') by chemical or physical treatment. - recombinant A vaccine produced from viruses or bacteria that have been genetically engineered to contain only selected genes, including those causing the immunogenic effect. - subunit A vaccine consisting of a purified protective protein or epitope from a disease-causing agent, which is produced by recombinant DNA or synthetic peptide technology.
+A vaccine is prepared from the causative agent of a disease, its products, or a synthetic substitute, which is treated to act as an antigen without inducing the disease. - adjuvanted A vaccine in which one or several disease-causing agents are combined with an adjuvant (a substance that increases the immune response). - attenuated A vaccine prepared from infective or 'live' microbes that are less pathogenic but retain their ability to induce protective immunity. - gene deleted An attenuated or inactivated vaccine in which genes for non-essential surface glycoproteins have been removed by genetic engineering.
+This provides a useful immunological marker for the vaccine virus compared with the wild virus. - inactivated A vaccine prepared from a virus that has been inactivated ('killed') by chemical or physical treatment.

+Term Definition - recombinant A vaccine produced from virus that has been genetically engineered to contain only selected genes, including those causing the immunogenic effect.
 Vector A living organism (frequently an arthropod) that transmits an infectious agent from one host to another.
 A biological vector is one in which the infectious agent must develop or multiply before becoming infective to a recipient host.
-A mechanical vector is one that transmits an infectious agent from one host to another but is not essential to the lifecycle of the agent.
+A mechanical vector is one that transmits an infectious agent from one host to another but is not essential to the life cycle of the agent.
 Veterinary investigation An investigation of the diagnosis, pathology and epidemiology of the disease.
-See also Epidemiological investigation Viraemia The presence of viruses in the bloodstream.
-Wild animals - native wildlife Animals that are indigenous to Australia and may be susceptible to emergency animal diseases (eg bats, dingoes, marsupials). - feral animals Domestic animals that have become wild (eg cats, horses, pigs). - exotic fauna Nondomestic animal species that are not indigenous to Australia (eg foxes).
-Witholding period The minimum period that must elapse between last administration or application of a veterinary chemical product (including treated feed) and the slaughter, collection, harvesting or use of the animal commodity for human consumption.
-Zero susceptible stock premises (ZP) A premises that contains no susceptible animals.
-See Section 4.1 for further details
+See also Epidemiological investigation Viraemia The presence of viruses in the blood.
+Wild animals - native wildlife Animals that are indigenous to Australia and may be susceptible to emergency animal diseases (eg bats, dingoes, marsupials). - feral animals Animals of domestic species that are not confined or under control (eg cats, horses, pigs). - exotic fauna Nondomestic animal species that are not indigenous to Australia (eg foxes).
+Zero susceptible species premises (ZP) A premises that does not contain any susceptible animals or risk products, wastes or things.
 Zoning The process of defining, implementing and maintaining a disease-free or infected area in accordance with OIE guidelines, based on geopolitical and/or physical boundaries and surveillance, in order to facilitate disease control and/or trade.
-Zoonosis An infection or pathogen that can be naturally transmitted 200110515 1 0 5 between animals and humans.
+Zoonosis A disease of animals that can be transmitted to humans.